The 'definitive' Mrs. Johnstone

 Pedro Pablo Kuczynski is sworn in as President of Peru on 28th July, having won a desperately close run-off election on 5th June against his bitter rival, Keiko Fujimori.

-On 30th July 35 Kurdish fighters try to storm a military base and are killed by the Turkish army.
+On the same day 35 Kurdish fighters try to storm a military base and are killed by the Turkish army.

 Soul singer Ruby Winters, best known for her 1977 hit I Will, dies on 7th August, aged 74.